-Price Points of Best Gooseneck to 5th Wheel Adapters
+Price Points of Best Gooseneck to Fifth Wheel Adapters

-While there are plenty of gooseneck to 5th wheel adapters on the market today, there are important differences in quality between one gooseneck 5th wheel adapter option and the next.
+While there are plenty of gooseneck to fifth wheel adapters on the market today, there are important differences in quality between different models.
 In most cases, the cost of the gooseneck hitch adapter will be a good indicator of its overall quality.
 To make things easier for you, we have categorized gooseneck to 5th wheel hitch adapters into several price ranges: